croixbleueqc/python-noops/README.md

 **About posix and nt:**

 If the pipeline is running in a controlled context, this is not necessary the case in a local (eg: developers computer) context.
 The operating system is important and so `noopsctl` will run the script or binary corresponding to the local operating system category (**posix** or **nt**).

+**About image vs lib:**

+The usage of `pipeline image` vs `pipeline lib` is simply to better convey the meaning of what needs to be accomplished.
+The `image.ci` script can do anything, and so can the `lib.ci` script as well.
+However, having keywords dedicated for image VS lib helps anyone looking at the CI file (such as bitbucket-pipelines.yaml) better understand what's going on.

 ## Installation